 Below is a list of Robbie Burns Day events that took place in Vancouver in 2020.
-2021 details are to be confirmed (although most events will likely be cancelled due to COVID-19).
+Most events were cancelled in 2021, and 2022 details are to be confirmed.

-- SFU Robbie Burns Dinner – the SFU Pipe Band Organization hosted its annual dinner celebration last year on Saturday, January 25th, at the Executive Plaza Hotel in Coquitlam.
+- SFU Robbie Burns Dinner – the SFU Pipe Band Organization hosted its annual dinner celebration in 2020 on Saturday, January 25th, at the Executive Plaza Hotel in Coquitlam.
 The event featured Haggis and other traditional Scottish foods, readings of poetry written by Robbie Burns, dancing, and performances by the SFU Pipe Band and Robert Malcolm Memorial Pipe Band.
 Tickets cost $80 and the event ran from 6:00 to 11:30 pm.
-(The event likely isn’t happening in 2021, but exact details are to be confirmed.)

-- 2020 Burns Supper – on Saturday, January 18th, 2019, the Royal Scottish Country Dance Society hosted their Robbie Burns Day celebration.
-The event took place at the Scottish Cultural Centre at 8886 Hudson Street in Vancouver from 6:00 until 11:00 pm.
-The event featured dancing, Scottish food and music, and other cultural celebrations.
-Tickets cost $60 for members of the RSCDS or $70 for non-members.
-(The 2021 event has been CANCELLED.)
+- 2020 Burns Supper – the Royal Scottish Country Dance Society hosts Robbie Burns Day celebrations most years.
+The event a couple of years ago took place at the Scottish Cultural Centre at 8886 Hudson Street in Vancouver from 6:00 until 11:00 pm.
+The event features dancing, Scottish food and music, and other cultural celebrations.
+Tickets cost around $60 for members of the RSCDS or $70 for non-members.

 Other Celtic-themed events that take place in the Lower Mainland include the following:

 - CelticFest Vancouver – a festival that takes place around St. Patrick’s Day.